 \section{Architecture study}

-We emphasize here that our approach is an abstract, high-level methodology, and that it does not place any constraint on the underlying architectures of the two components.
-We believe that different architectures, and in particular specialized ones for each module, could be beneficial for parsing performance.
-We therefore encourage further work to be carried out in this regard.
+We emphasize here that our approach is an abstract, high-level methodology and does not place any constraint on the underlying architectures of the two components.
+We believe that different architectures, particularly specialized ones for each module, could be beneficial for parsing performance.
+We encourage further work to be carried out in this regard.
 To this purpose, we present some architectural studies using \textsc{BERT} \citep{devlin-etal-2019-bert} and mBART \citep{liu-etal-2020-multilingual-denoising} as components.
-We employ them as both a Translator and a Reorderer.
-We also examine the possible combinations between them, meaning mBART as first component and BERT as second, and vice versa.
-As explained in Section \ref{lexical-translator}, mBART is used as a standard seq2seq models, and \textsc{BERT} is employed with a classification head such that it functions as a tagger for every word in the input sequence.
+We employ them as both Translator and Reorderer, examining all possible combinations.
+As explained in Section \ref{lexical-translator}, mBART is used as a standard seq2seq model, and \textsc{BERT} is employed with a classification head to function as a tagger for every input token.

-Additionally, when mBART is used as a Reorderer, we introduce a new way of training it: normally, the Reorderer is trained by taking the gold alignment annotations and outputting the meaning representation.
-Instead, we use as training input the predictions of the Translator model, and we indicate this as \emph{silver} training mode.
-By doing so, the Reorderer trains on inputs that mimic more closely what it will actually receive at test time: this is done straightforwardly for a seq2seq model like mBART, while for our BERT tagger every word in input needs to be aligned with a symbol in output, and when the input is corrupt it is not possible to achieve the same training technique.
+Additionally, when mBART is used as a Reorderer, we introduce a silver training setting.
+In the normal setting, the Reorderer is trained by taking the gold alignment annotations and outputting the meaning representation.
+In the silver setting, we use the predictions of the Translator model as training input.
+By doing so, the Reorderer trains on inputs that mimic more closely what it will actually receive at test time: this is done straightforwardly for a seq2seq model like mBART, while for our BERT tagger, every token in input needs to be aligned with a token in output, and when the input is corrupt it is not possible to achieve the same training technique.

-In Table \ref{tab:architectures_comparison} we present the results for our different architectural components.
+In Table \ref{tab:architectures_comparison}, we present the results for our different architectural components.
 To distinguish among the different model combinations, we use a [Translator]2[Reorderer] naming convention, meaning that m\textsc{Bart2Bert} uses m\textsc{BART} as the Translator and \textsc{Bert} as the Reorderer.
 We observe that our two-step approach seems to be robust overall.
-We can discern some trends about different architectures combinations which can be helpful to help us choose an architecture for a specific task.
-For example, the \textsc{BERT} Translator seems to achieve better results for the compositional partitions, while mBART for the IID.
-We believe that different architectural components, especially if more specialized, could further improve performance.
-We leave this as future work.